 Ted Grimsrud is Professor of Theology and Peace Studies.
 Prior to teaching at EMU beginning in 1996, he served 10 years as a pastor in Mennonite churches in Arizona, Oregon and South Dakota.
-His PhD is from the Graduate Theological Union.
 He is especially interested in the connection between Christian theology and pacifism.
 He teaches classes in theology, peace studies, ethics, and the Bible.
 He is married to Kathleen Temple and is Elias’s and Marja’s grandfather.
-His latest book, published in March, 2013 by Cascade Books, is Instead of Atonement: The Bible’s Salvation Story and Our Hope for Wholeness.
+His latest book, published in November, 2014 by Cascade Books, is The Good War That Wasn’t—And Why It Matters: The Moral Legacy of World War II..
 He blogs at thinkingpacifism.net.
 He has a website that gathers his writings at peacetheology.net.

 Through her research, Andrea strives to offer the church resources for reading the Old Testament in ways that take seriously trinitarian theological concerns without anachronistically imposing these concerns on the ancient text, and that honor Jewish readers and others who read the same texts well within their own interpretive traditions.
 Before coming to EMU in 2013, Andrea completed a Ph.D. in Old Testament at Durham University in England.
 Her dissertation, entitled “YHWH, the Trinity, and the Literal Sense: Theological interpretation of Exodus 3:13-15,” explores the relationship between translation and interpretive traditions in the Christian church, and between the name of God, the nature of God, and God’s acts.